joshuabeny1999/unisg-thesis-template-typst/README.md

 # thesis-template-typst
 This repository provides a unofficial Typst template for writing your Bachelor's or Master's thesis at the HSG (University of St. Gallen).
 It includes a thesis template.
-For more information about writing a thesis at the CIT School, please visit the [official CIT website](https://www.cit.tum.de/en/cit/studies/students/thesis-completing-your-studies/informatics/).
+For more information about writing a thesis at the HSG, please visit the [HSG Student Web (Login required)](https://universitaetstgallen.sharepoint.com/sites/PruefungenDE/SitePages/en/Master-Arbeiten.aspx?web=1).

 **Note:** This is only a template.
 You have to adapt the template to your thesis and discuss the structure of your thesis with your supervisor!